-I love that mini cheesecake can be made in a muffin pan and it’s the perfect portion – for me at least!
+I love that mini cheesecake can be made in a muffin pan and it’s the perfect portion.

-- Greek yogurt ( or skyr or sour cream)
+- Greek yogurt – you can also use skyr or sour cream.

 Baking mini cheesecake is easier and takes less time than a regular, full-sized cheesecake would.
 You still go about the process of mixing the batter the same way (room temperature ingredients are key!) but the baking time and cooling time are much quicker.

 This mocha cheesecake recipe is lightened up compared to a traditional recipes as well, thanks to greek yogurt and less granulated sugar.